1

 It manages to maintain gravity’s potency by ordering the Universe into

-gravity regions (the cells) each with its own cosmic center and
+gravity regions (cells) each with its own cosmic center and

 boundaries.
 See the popular article